-AOSW is proud to present some of the leaders in Oncology Social Work during the 2021 Annual Conference.
+AOSW is proud to have presented some of the leaders in Oncology Social Work during the 2023 Annual Conference.
 Read more about them below.

 Healing Through (Cultural) Humility and History

 Over 200 years before the opening of Ellis Island, French explorers claimed the Mississippi River delta and surrounding lands for the French crown.
 La Nouvelle-Orleans (New Orleans) was founded in 1718 and quickly became the original New World “melting pot,” a complex amalgamation of African and Indigenous enslaved people, French and Spanish colonials, free people of color (Les gens de couleur libres), American colonists, German and Swiss settlers, pirates, and merchants from around the world.
 On April 30, 1803, the Louisiana colony was sold to the United States in a purchase treaty that doubled its land mass and set the stage for over 150 years of sociopolitical unrest as the nation wrestled in succession with the Antebellum period, Reconstruction, Jim Crow, and the Civil Rights era.